-Overview: Placing and attaching the guitar neck involves three variables, two tabs, and one alignment slot (joining the sound-box-wall and guitar-back-shoulder).
+Overview: Placing and attaching the guitar neck involves three variables: two tabs and one alignment slot (joining the sound-box-wall and guitar-back-shoulder).

-Tabs: One, the extended tab on the sound hole, and tab two on guitar-back-neck-cradle.
+Tabs: first, the extended tab on the sound hole, and second the tab on the guitar-back-neck-cradle.